land-rover/spatial-flow-network-analysis/README.md

 We use CDLIB to implement the community detection technique of Sekulic, Long, and Demsar (2021) on DC-Baltimore commuting data extracted from the U.S. Census Bureau's 2018 LEHD Origin-Destination Employment Statistics release.

-The data consists of 372,634 undirected edges, each connecting two census blocks from among the 63,728 that house and host a commuting worker--one in the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area (MSA) and the other in the Baltimore-Columbia-Towson, MD MSA.
+The data consists of 372,634 undirected edges, each connecting two census blocks from among the 63,728 that house or host a commuting worker--one in the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area (MSA) and the other in the Baltimore-Columbia-Towson, MD MSA.
 On average, 30.2 miles separate the census block pairs.

 In 2018, there were 172,500 DC-based Baltimore commuters and 213,491 Baltimore-based DC commuters in the region.
 Our analysis uncovers 5,796 non-trivial communities (i.e. communities with more than three edges) with the largest of these consisting of 4,962 edges.
-On average, non-trivial travel-to-work areas contain 18 edges.
+On average, non-trivial communities contain 18 edges.

 # Preliminary Observations
 Here is a basemap of the DC-Baltimore region, displayed on a Leaflet map via [folium](http://python-visualization.github.io/folium/).